cnsaavedra/ffxiv_statistics/README.md

 # Final Fantasy XIV Statistics
-Shows the statistics from the MMORPG Final Fantasy XIV and showcases demographics, data and more!
+Shows statistics from the MMORPG Final Fantasy XIV and showcases demographics, data and more!